Find Affordable College Courses

 Big Rapids, MI

-Our 2023 rankings named Ferris State University the best school in Michigan for communications technologies and support students.
-Located in the distant town of Big Rapids, Ferris is a public school with a fairly large student population.
+Our analysis found Ferris State University to be the best school for communications technologies and support students who want to pursue a degree in Michigan.
+Located in the town of Big Rapids, Ferris is a public college with a large student population.

 Communications Technologies & Support majors at Ferris take out an average of $26,558 in student loans while working on their egree.